 We hope to be back with our final 2 screenings of our 3rd year (before April's Best of Fest) in February.
 In order for that to happen, here's what we need in a space:

-- Tech: we prefer a space with a projector and screen rather than just a TV.
+Tech: we prefer a space with a projector and screen rather than just a TV.
 Right now we have a 6 foot projected image in the front with our films splitting to 2 flat screens in the back and upstairs.
 We assume we won't find this wonderful setup again (the People Lounge added the second flat screen for us), but we hope to match this as much as possible.
 We also need to have a good sound system and be able to hook up to a laptop.
 (We must be able to screen via digital files, NOT discs.) (*2019 search update: our current setup is a 20-foot screen, which has spoiled us a bit, but as long as the screen is at least what we used to have and, more importantly, can accommodate large crowds where everyone can see - then we’ll be good!)

 Those are the key things.
 Of course we could make a crazy long list because, at the end of the day, we'd just be listing everything the People Lounge has been for us.
 But we know we won't find another People Lounge.
 We can only hope to find something that comes close, with a new set of wonderful people to add to the team.

 Please email email@example.com with any suggestions.
 Thank you!